accelerate-sf/resources/README.md

 Sponsored by Scale and Chroma.
 In partnership with SF Gov. Office of Innovation.

-Prizes from Open AI, Stripe, Anthropic, Replit, and LangChain.
+Prizes from
+- OpenAI
+- Stripe
+- Anthropic
+- Replit
+- LangChain

 Judges / Speakers: